EMERGENCY LIGHTING REGULATIONS BS5266-1 2005

 Local authorities and Fire Prevention Departments quite often publish their own recommendations regarding the types of system and emergency durations, and these of course must be taken into account when designing a system as they may compliment BS 5266 or even over-ride it.

-It should always be borne in mind that the system, once installed will have to comply with the most stringent of the requirements, whether the British Standard or the Local Authority regulations prevail.
+It should always be borne in mind that the system, once installed will have to comply with the most stringent of the requirements, whether the British Standard or the Local Authority regulations prevail as well as the emergency lighting regulations.

 How much light?